About Golden Temple

 The Golden temple is also known as Harmandir Sahib or Darbar Sahib.
 It is a significant Sikh temple, which is located in the city of Amritsar.
-It is the central Gurdwara or Sikh place of worship the world over.
 Thousands of people visit the Golden Temple every year and is one of the most visited places in Punjab.
 The proper name is Harmandir which means "temple of God", while some refer it to as darbar, which means "court".
 The Golden Temple has some unique features.

 People gather here to listen to hymns, and also pay respect to the Guru Granth Sahib Holy Scripture being read here.
 Langar - a meal provided to all the pilgrims who visit is a free meal which is prepared in the Golden Temple.
 The preparations are carried out by worshipers and pilgrims and volunteers.
 Donations are made by people, which is used for the cost of the meal and maintenance of the temple.